General Principles

 They cannot travel on the sole basis of a residence permit (e.g. for Belgium an E, E+, EU or EU+ card) without also being in possession of a valid identity card or passport.

-1. As of 01.01.2021 Residence cards or visa delivered by the United Kingdom don’t have any value to replace a visa for travel to the Schengen area.
-This both concerns visa for short stay (C visa) as airport transit visa (A visa)
+1. Residence cards or visa delivered by the United Kingdom don’t have any value to replace a Schengen visa for entry into the Schengen area.

 [1] Third country is a country which is not part of the Schengen area or the EU.